Get specialist tax investigation help today: +44 (0)20 7710 3389

 If you or your client is placed under COP8 or COP9 tax investigation, HMRC’s published view is as follows: “You are strongly recommended to seek specialist independent professional advice… many people find it helpful to appoint a specialist adviser who is familiar with this Code of Practice, in addition to their regular advisor.”

-Specialist advisers can guide you around potential pitfalls to ensure you are best protected.
+Tax investigation specialists can guide you around potential pitfalls to ensure you're best protected.
 They will also allow you to get ahead of any accusations by HMRC and should reduce the overall cost of any investigation.

 When considering appointing specialist representation for either COP8 or COP9 investigations, clients and advisers should ask themselves these questions: